 For the crust: (Can be made 1-2 days in advance)*

 - Preheat oven to 350°F.

-Add Oreo cookies to a food processor and pulse into a fine crumb.
-Pour the crumbs into a bowl and stir in melted butter until combined.
+- Add the whole Oreo cookies to a food processor and pulse into fine crumbs.
+Pour the crumbs into a bowl and stir in melted butter.

-Once the saucepan mixture is simmering, add a few spoonfuls of the hot liquid into the egg yolks and whisk to temper the eggs.
+- Once the saucepan mixture is simmering, add a few spoonfuls of the hot liquid into the egg yolks and whisk to temper the eggs.
 Add a few more spoonfuls of the hot liquid into the egg yolks.
-Then slowly whisk the egg yolk mixture into the remaining mixture in the saucepan.
+Then slowly whisk the egg yolk mixture back into the saucepan.
 Whisk constantly until the mixture begins to thicken and comes to a very gently boil (big bubbles begin to break the surface).

-Remove pan from the heat and whisk in the butter, chopped chocolate, and vanilla extract.
-Stir well until completely smooth.
+- Remove pan from the heat and whisk in the butter, chopped chocolate, and vanilla extract.
+Stir until completely smooth.